 Timbarra State Forest

-23 kilometres north-west of Buchan, 81km from Lakes Entrance.
+23 kilometres north-west of Buchan, 81km from Lakes Entrance lies a great Gippsland free camping location.
 Turn towards Buchan off the Bairnsdale Nowa Nowa Road.
 Turn at the Timbarra sign and take Nunnett Rd and turn onto Timbarra Rd.

 The road into the camping ground is sealed for the majority of the way before turning into a gravel road.
-The gravel section was of good quality when we visited as we were able to easily take a Holden Commoadore into Timbarra caming areas
+The gravel section was of good quality when we visited as we were able to easily take a Holden Commodore into Timbarra camping areas

 Firepits, Picnic tables and bush toilets.